lene/here-intermodal-api-blog/blogpost.md

 # Park and Ride Routing with the HERE Intermodal Routing API

-< TODO SOMEBODY ELSE nice title pic (I have no idea what) >

 As announced in the post [HERE launches Intermodal Routing API](http://developer.here.com/blog/here-launches-intermodal-routing-api), HERE has recently released the Intermodal Routing API.
 Intermodal routing is a novel capability that allows users to find routes across different modes of transportation, such as combining air and ground travel, rail and bike share, or public transit and taxi services.

 Current routing services can only route across a single mode of transport - for example, car routing, public transit routing or bike routing.
 The possibility to combine modes really opens new possibilities.

 One very common application for intermodal routing, which has been requested from HERE a lot, is Park and Ride.
 Because of this, we have implemented Park and Ride routing as the first application of the Intermodal Routing API.
-With it you can do things ranging from calculating your personal best route to reach your office using Park and Ride, via showing customers a map with comfortable Park and Ride solutions to reach your company headquarters in a congested city, to < TODO LENE come up with an enterprise-scale example >.
+With it you can do things ranging from calculating your personal best route to reach your office using Park and Ride, via showing customers a map with comfortable Park and Ride solutions to reach your company headquarters in a congested city, to offering a fully flexible Park and Ride Routing solution.

 Please note that HERE is offering Park and Ride Routing only in specific locations, see the [Coverage Information](http://developer.here.com/documentation/park-and-ride/topics/coverage-information.html) for currently supported cities.
 This list of supported cities is growing as we collect the necessary data for more and more destinations.